 Amazon faces biggest union push in its history

 NEW YORK (AP) — Amazon is facing the biggest unionization push in its history.
 And it’s happening in the unlikeliest of places: Alabama, a state with laws that don’t favor unions.
-For Amazon, a successful effort could motivate other workers to organize.
+A successful effort could motivate others throughout Amazon to organize.
 But workers, who want more break times and to be treated with respect, have an uphill battle.
 A contract could take years, and Amazon has a history of crushing labor organizing.
 Mail-in voting started this week and will go on until the end of March.
 A majority of the 6,000 employees have to vote “yes” in order to unionize.